- Blogtober Came Early | Day 1/30

 “This strength and support that is found in the African family is the most important part of our culture and should be preserved and nurtured at all costs.” — The Late Margaret Ogola

 The urban entertainment scene currently is a mouthful of rather strange anecdotes that have dominated pop culture references for a hot minute.
-Lambo Lolo, a song that I’ve laboured to understand has grown on me and gained wide notoriety.
-You can’t ignore the new crop of teens who’ve have joined the music scene and carved a niche for themselves.
+Lambo Lolo, a song that I’ve laboured to understand, has grown on me and gained wide notoriety.
+You can’t ignore the new crop of teens who have joined the music scene and carved a niche for themselves.
 Their popularity obviously aided by the quest for new niche audiences after Just A band’s cult of Makmende and the now easily accessible way of sharing music – Streams and Youtube.

 Wakihesabu tuna hesabu, wakianika tunaanua.

 You then wonder how selective the support is when conversations surrounding #PlayKeMusic and support Kenyan content creators arise.
-One man who’s warmed his way into Kenyans hearts and not complaining about Kenyans who have by now taken full control over his playlist is That Fire LA who reviews music videos.
+One man who’s warmed his way into Kenyans hearts and not complaining about Kenyans who have by now taken full control over his playlist is That Fire LA, who reviews music videos.

 Mpesa was one of the earlier pioneers of modern technology that revolutionalized how money is transferred efficiently.
-While i was met with slight resistance initially, there’s not a day one goes without mentioning Mpesa.
+While it was met with slight resistance initially, there’s not a day one goes without mentioning Mpesa.